bergesinstitute/graf-method/book-3-unit-7.md

 # Homework

 ## 1. Traducir.
-Puedes usar un diccionario para las palabras que no conoces.
+Puedes usar un diccionario para buscar las palabras que no conoces.

 1. I like cheap hostels.
 2. In the past, I used to like expensive and elegant hotels.
 3. My favorite airport is O'Hare.
 It is in Chicago.
 4. My favorite train station used to be Grand Central, but now it is Penn Station.
-5. I used to love San Francisco.
+5. I used to like San Francisco.
 Now I prefer Los Angeles.
 6. Last night, I stayed at a hostel.
 7. Tomorrow, I'm going to get up early in order to go to the bus station.
 8. A plane ticket is usually more expensive than a bus ticket, but you can't go to Europe on the bus.